 * this is equivalent to the Postgraduate Certificate in Counselling Skills at USW

 In addition, you will need to meet the following criteria:

-We arrange interviews at the end of May and in July.
+We arrange interviews at the end of May, June and July.
 At the interview we will tell you more about the course and give you the opportunity to ask questions.
 We will explore your motivation, suitability and readiness for the Programme through observation of skills, a group exercise, a written assessment and an individual interview.
 Applicants are asked to allow half a day for this process.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

 Recording device and Encrypted USB Stick

 |Additional assessment or memberships: Professional Body Membership||£76||